tezos-commons/baseDAO/lorentz/README.md

 # BaseDAO

-BaseDAO is a generic smart contract framework on Tezos that enables enables a community to collectively govern resources, registries, or rules.
+BaseDAO is a generic smart contract framework on Tezos that enables a community to collectively govern resources, registries, or rules.
 The framework enables the a creator to customize their DAO based on a number of attributes, and uses a ‘decision lambda’ to specify arbitrary code that can be governed by a DAO’s proposals.
 BaseDAO also includes Permit (TZIP-017) to enable off-chain voting.

 This repository provides:
 * Generic DAO contract (template) that can be used as basis for various DAOs.